ezraroi/Human-AI-Collab/output/research_components.md

 - Forcing Journal under depleted Sₑ increases pseudo-writing risk; pacing / Touch-Grass rules apply.

 ### Winnicottian Note (Interpretive Layer)
-The Journal can function as a **material surviving object**: it persists through cycles of “destruction” and return, supporting continuity of self-experience.
+The Journal can function as a material surviving object: it persists through cycles of “destruction” and return, supporting continuity of self-experience.
 This reinforces (but does not replace) the functional definition.
 ### Relations
 - Part Of: Integrated Circuit Board (Axis B architecture) — conditional component
 - Component Of: Third Intelligence Tetrad